 Used Trello?
 Leave a review!

 If your team is in software development and has played with the idea of “Scrumban,” Yodiz may be the best option for you.
 Built with tech teams in mind, Yodiz centers on agile project management (particularly agile software development), offering pre-designed features like product backlogs, issue trackers, and integration with common development tools like GitHub and Zendesk.
+If you are interested in comparing software solutions with similar features, these Yodiz alternatives are a good place to start.

 - Lots of IT-specific features are already set up for users.